gxchain/whitepaper/en/whitepaper.md

 • Community developer support: 9,490,000

-• GXS foundation: 51,000,000
+• GXS Foundation: 51,000,000

 The token hold by GXS foundation is frozen at the time of initial coin offering and will unfreeze 6,000,000 for the first year.
-Start from the second year, the unfrozen amount will be 5,000,000.
+Start from the second year; the unfrozen amount will be 5,000,000.
 The fund is for hiring, consulting, business development, and marketing activities.
 GXS foundation account is open to the public for supervision, one can check through GXChain block explorer. https://block.gxb.io/#/

 **GXS business model**